 How to grow

 Water Sprite Plant will reproduce like many other aquatic ferns.
 The main way will be through the use of adventitious shoots.
 In other words, tiny leaves will form on an older one and then break off.
-These new leaves can be left to float in the enclosure or planted directly in substrate.
+These new leaves can be left to float in the enclosure or planted directly in the substrate.
 In a short period of time, the new plants will begin to grow.
 Ceratopteris thalictroides can also be grown another way.
 If part of the stem is broken off with plenty of leaves, then it can start to grow roots and survive on its own.
 Make sure the new plant has enough leaves in order to make a separate plant.

 Water Sprite is an aquatic plant and will at least remain partially submerged at all times.
 Therefore, it will most likely not require any watering.
 However, an important factor to keep in mind for a healthy plant is to stay away from direct water flow.
 This free-floating flora does best in standing water or very slow moving water.
 Too much movement in the water can damage the fern and stunt its growth.